 - Arrange for a Loved One to Come Along

 Most doctors make keeping their patient’s comfort a priority and understand that some senior adults prefer to bring along a trusted family member who can provide moral support.
 A family member can not only provide notes to the seniors doctor regarding new symptoms and questions, but he or she will also take note of any new medications and provide essential health advice.
-If you cannot accompany your aging loved one to an appointment, learn more about professional caregivers in Centennial.
+If you cannot accompany your aging loved one to an appointment,

 Although a visit to the doctor is important, it is also normal to have some apprehension regarding an upcoming visit.
 Seniors who prepare ahead of time by writing down questions and arranging for a loved one to accompany them will be able to lessen feelings of anxiety so that they can make the most of their next doctor appointment.